 ...
 The "agenda" I referred to was the agenda I discover in myself when I pray for any intention.
 What I have realised late in life is that God knows much better than I the real needs of the person I'm praying for or the issue I'm praying about.
 In the words of Oscar Romero : "He knows what He is about".
 In the turmoil afflicting the Church at present many people, honest, concerned and troubled Catholics tend to leap at instant conclusions - let priests marry ordain women review the law on contraception think again about homosexuality etc etc What I am suggesting is that we should pray insistently - banging the table if necessary - that God's will for the Church be done and that he should nudge all of us, from the smallest child right down to the Pope, in the direction He wants us to take.

 God bless and reward your efforts in this matter. ...
-I'll join you when I can outside the Cathedral.
+I'll join you when I can

 Many thanks Peter.